 In the issue feed, you can find an overview of all your issues, along with helpful information about them.
 You can also click any individual issue for more detail, including its analysis summary, event log, and details about correlated issues.

 This screenshot shows an example issue feed, which describes your issues' statuses, correlations, and more.

 What's the difference between an issue, incident, and event?
 In short, these terms are like building blocks.
 Events are raw data from your sources.
 Incidents are made up of one or more events.
 Issues are composed of one or more incidents.

 In more detail:

 - Incidents are groups of events that describe the "symptoms" of your system over time.
-These symptoms are detected by your monitoring tools, which evaluate your data streams and events.
+These symptoms are detected by your New Relic alert conditions, or your external monitoring tools.

-- Events indicate a state change or trigger defined by your monitoring systems.
-An event contains information about the affected entity, and they are almost always automatically triggered by the system.
+- Events indicate a state change or trigger defined by your New Relic alerts conditions or external monitoring systems.
+An event contains information about the affected entity.

 Root cause analysis automatically finds potential causes for an issue and its impacted entities.
 It shows you why open issues occurred, which deployments contributed, and relevant error logs and attributes.
 With this, you can investigate the problem and reduce your mean time to resolution (MTTR).